the Creative Commons Attribution 4.0 License.

 2.1 The TOC system

 TOC was quantified in a simple fashion – via catalytic oxidation of organics in bulk air to CO2.
 Ambient air was directed through a platinum catalyst periodically (typically 2 min of ambient air followed by 1 min of catalyst air) via a three-way polyterafluoroethylene (PTFE) solenoid valve (Takasago Electric, Inc.).
-Platinum on glass wool (Shimadzu) was packed in a 13 mm diameter stainless steel tube and heated to 450 C. Dry CO2 and CH4 mixing ratios were continuously monitored at a frequency of ∼2 Hz by a Picarro G2311f CO2/CH4/H2O analyzer (in high-precision mode).
+Platinum on glass wool (Shimadzu) was packed in a 13 mm diameter stainless steel tube and heated to 450 ∘C. Dry CO2 and CH4 mixing ratios were continuously monitored at a frequency of ∼2 Hz by a Picarro G2311f analyzer (in high-precision mode).
 The Picarro instrument was calibrated against NOAA CO2 and CH4 standards.

 From each pair of ambient and catalyst measurements, the sum of TOC and CO is derived semicontinuously in the mixing ratio of carbon (ppb C):

 Here CO2 and CH4 represent the dry mixing ratios in ambient air (averaged from the last 5 s before switching to measuring catalyst air).
-The asterisks of CO2* and CH4* indicate dry mixing ratios when air is directed through the catalyst (averaged from the last 25 s of the catalyst phase).
+The asterisks of and indicate dry mixing ratios when air is directed through the catalyst (averaged from the last 25 s of the catalyst phase).
 Any errors in the “zeros” of the CO2 and CH4 measurements should be canceled out in Eq.
 (1).
-The monitoring of CH4 enables the continuous assessment of the efficiency of the catalytic conversion (computed as [CH4-CH4*]/CH4).
+The monitoring of CH4 enables the continuous assessment of the efficiency of the catalytic conversion (computed as ).
 At the flow and temperature used, oxidation of CH4 was highly efficient (98.7 %–98.9 %) and largely insensitive towards humidity during this campaign (Fig. 1).
 CH4 is thermodynamically one of the most reduced and stable compounds.
 Thus its rapid and near complete removal by the catalyst suggests ∼100 % oxidation of other VOCs as well as CO to CO2, which is confirmed by laboratory tests as discussed below.
 We note that based on previous work using platinum catalytic converters (Veres et al., 2010; Stockwell et al., 2018), it is likely that the oxidation efficiency of this system will be lower at a much higher flow rate.

 To verify the TOC system, we measured a diluted VOC gas mix.
 A multi-species gas standard consisting of methanol, acetaldehyde, acetone, DMS, benzene, and toluene (nominal mixing ratio of 500 ppb for each VOC balanced in nitrogen; Apel Riemer Environmental, Inc., USA) was diluted by a factor of 10 with zero air.
-The zero air was generated by pre-scrubbing a low-VOC synthetic air (BOC BTCA 178, containing 20 % oxygen) with a second 450 C platinum catalyst.
+The zero air was generated by pre-scrubbing a low-VOC synthetic air (BOC BTCA 178, containing 20 % oxygen) with a second 450 ∘C platinum catalyst.

-The expected total parts per billion of carbon in this diluted standard (1295±78 ppb C) is computed as follows:
+The expected total parts per billion of carbon in this diluted standard ( ppb C) is computed as follows:

 Here Nc is the number of carbon atoms in each speciated VOC.
 The total uncertainty in this Sum(VOC) is propagated from the accuracies of the VOC standard concentrations and from the uncertainties in the dilution.
 We measured a difference in TOC+CO between the diluted VOC standard and zero air alone of 1232 (±1 standard error of 21) ppb C. Assuming negligible CO in the zero air as well as in the VOC standard, TOC+CO here can simply be equated to TOC.
 In this case TOC and Sum(VOC) agree well within the experimental uncertainties.
 Here we have purposely chosen a high VOC standard concentration because if all the VOCs are fully oxidized at concentrations 1 to 2 orders of magnitude higher than in ambient air, we would expect these VOCs at ambient levels to fully oxidize as well.

 Because the catalyst (made up of platinum, glass wool, and stainless steel) does not contain any carbonaceous components, we expected the instrument background in TOC+CO (i.e., when measuring air that is free of organics and CO) to be zero.
 However, post-campaign measurements of zero air (see above) yielded a TOC+CO background of 39 (±1 standard error of 3) ppb C. The reason for this small but significantly positive background is unclear.
-It could be that some particulate organic carbon either preexisting in the atmosphere or formed via charring to 450 C is captured by the glass wool and then slowly oxidized to CO2 over time.
-We note that the Sunset Laboratory's OCEC (organic carbon and elemental carbon) analyzer heats to 850 C (over manganese dioxide) for complete desorption and conversion of refractory organics (e.g., soot) to CO2.
+It could be that some particulate organic carbon either preexisting in the atmosphere or formed via charring to 450 ∘C is captured by the glass wool and then slowly oxidized to CO2 over time.
+We note that the Sunset Laboratory's OCEC (organic carbon and elemental carbon) analyzer heats to 850 ∘C (over manganese dioxide) for complete desorption and conversion of refractory organics (e.g., soot) to CO2.
 We subtracted the background value of 39 ppb C from the TOC+CO measurements during the 2016 campaign.
 However, the fact that the background measurement was not made at the time of the campaign is a source of potential bias in this dataset.

 Measurement of TOC+CO by our approach is made possible thanks to the very high precision of the Picarro G2311f instrument (∼100 and 0.4 ppb for CO2 and CH4 at 2 Hz, respectively).
-Scatter in TOC+CO depends on random noise as well as ambient variability in the CO2/CH4/CO mixing ratios, with CO2 being the most critical.
+Scatter in TOC+CO depends on random noise as well as ambient variability in the mixing ratios, with CO2 being the most critical.
 The measurement precision is significantly improved through averaging, as random noise scales with N1∕2 (N being the number of measurement).
-In the limit of no ambient variability in CO2/CH4/CO, each pair of CO2*/CH4* and CO2∕CH4 measurements has a propagated precision of 35 ppb C (=((100ppb/N1/2)2+(100ppb/N*1/2)2)1/2) in our setup.
-Since there are nominally 20 measurements per hour, this implies a best-case hourly precision of 8 ppb C (=35ppbC/201/2) for TOC+CO.
+In the limit of no ambient variability in , each pair of and CO2∕CH4 measurements has a propagated precision of 35 ppb C () in our setup.
+Since there are nominally 20 measurements per hour, this implies a best-case hourly precision of 8 ppb C () for TOC+CO.
 While not substantially more precise than earlier methods, the technique described here is robust in that it avoids many of the uncertainties and complexities associated with trapping and desorption (e.g., Roberts et al., 1998).
-The precision estimate above may be appropriate for parts of the remote marine atmosphere (i.e., very low variability in CO2/CH4/CO).
+The precision estimate above may be appropriate for parts of the remote marine atmosphere (i.e., very low variability in ).
 Closer to emission sources, the greater variability in these major gases is expected to significantly increase the scatter in TOC+CO.
 At our polluted coastal environment where the major gases were generally not very constant, the standard deviation in the hourly mean TOC+CO was about 30 ppb C during periods of fairly low ambient CO2 variability (1 standard deviation of ∼0.2 ppm).

 In addition to gases, ambient TOC measured with this method likely includes some aerosols and low- to moderate-volatility compounds, which can reversibly partition onto the inlet tube surface and lengthen the measurement response time.
 The contribution of these particulate and semi-volatile organics towards TOC depends on their transmission through the inlet tube as well as on their oxidation efficiency in the catalyst.
 We did not explicitly test these aspects as organic aerosol mass is already quantifiable using aerosol mass spectrometry as well as thermal methods (e.g., Sunset Laboratory's OCEC analyzer).